 The traditional FICO® Score has a range of anywhere between 300 – 850.
 Anything over 670 is considered a good score.
 There are also special versions of your credit score that go from 250 – 900 for credit cards and car loans.

 This isn’t universal, but generally when lenders take a look at your credit score, the one they’re paying attention to is from FICO®.

 VantageScore®is the younger of the two competitors, but it differentiates itself by having more information that’s consumer friendly, aiming for better credit education.
-Services like Rocket HQSM1 use VantageScore® to provide actionable information on how someone can improve their credit based on the information in their report.
+Rocket Homes Real Estate LLC 1 uses VantageScore® to provide actionable information on how someone can improve their credit based on the information in their report.

 Although they don’t break down exactly how each of the six factors play into the formula, they do talk about them in terms of level of influence.
 The categories are weighted as follows.

 - Payment history (extremely influential): As with FICO®, VantageScore® places in the heaviest emphasis on your payment record.
 On-time payments help.
 Late payments, charge-offs, collections, bankruptcies and foreclosures all contribute to lower scores.